 - Hello / Hi – Sawadee ka / khrup

-- Bye – La gorn ka / khrup
+- Good Bye – La gorn ka / khrup

-Thai people are very respectful and polite, and alwasy greet others using the “wai”.
-This greeting is demonstrated by bringing both hands together and bowing the head.
+Local Thai’s are very respectful and polite, and always greet others using the “wai”.
+This Thai greeting is demonstrated by bringing both hands together and bowing the head.
+This is an essential part of Thai culture.
 As a foreigner, it is not expected that you do this, as there are nuances to the greeting that may escape you.
 Simple smile and nod your head in return – that will suffice!